hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/generic-execution-plan-samples.md

 # Generic Execution Plan Samples

 There's no standard way of obtaining the execution plan of a query across databases.
-Each one provides different methods to get them, different relevant/non-relevant information, in wildly different formats.
+Each one provides very different techniques to get them, offer different levels of detail, in wildly different formats.

 The following LiveSQL query was run in all databases supported by HotRod: